praekelt/seed-auth-api/docs/http_api.rst

     Allows filtering of teams to retreive a subset.

     :query string type_contains:
-        The permission_type field on one of the resulting team's permissions must contain this string.
+        The type field on one of the resulting team's permissions must contain this string.
     :query string object_id:
         All the object_id fields on one of the resulting team's permissions